archembaud/std-execution-fvm-cfd/SCALING_NOTES.md

 ## About the CPUs being testing

+Intel cores have P-cores and E-cores; you can distinguish which cores are which by using the command:

+    lscpu --extended

+You'll see that:
+* The P (Performance) cores have higher maximum clock speeds, and
+* The E (Efficiency) cores

+Note: this doesn't work so well from WSL2 environments.

 ### Intel Core i7-14700HX

 Total Cores: 20 (8 P-cores, or Performance-cores, 12 E-cores, or Efficient Cores)

+### Intel Core Ultra 9 285K

+Total cores: 24 (8 P-cores, and 16 E-cores)

+For the purpose of this work, we will (mostly) avoid the use of E-cores in our comparison of performance.

 ## Run on Intel(R) Core(TM) i7-14700HX